Identification

 Age assessment of unaccompanied children

-The law does not provide for an identification mechanism for unaccompanied children.
+The law does not provide for an identification mechanism for unaccompanied and separated children.
 The Asylum Act only foresees that an age assessment can be carried out in case there are doubts as to the alleged age of the applicant.[6]
 In case of such uncertainty, the asylum officer, without an obligation to inform the applicant of the reasons, may order an age assessment be conducted.
 Therefore, decisions concerning the need for an age assessment may be considered arbitrary.

 The age assessment was conducted by the military doctor in the transit zone.
 Since the closure of the transit zones in 2020, the HHC is aware of only one age assessment procedure carried out in 2021.
-The information provided by the NDGAP confirms that there was only one asylum seeker subjected to age assessment in 2021 where the examination concluded that the asylum seeker was indeed a minor.[9]
+The information provided by the NDGAP confirms that there was only one asylum seeker subjected to age assessment in 2021 where the examination concluded that the asylum seeker was indeed a child.[9]
 The main method employed was a dental examination and the observation of the child’s physical appearance, e.g. weight, height etc., and the child’s sexual maturity.
 The primary and secondary sexual characteristics were also examined, which the HHC considers to be a violation of the child’s human dignity.
 In the context of age assessment, the NDGAP does not use a psychosocial assessment.
-There was no age assessment procedure in 2022.[10]
+There was no age assessment procedure in 2022[10] nor in 2023.[11]

 Age assessment practices had an even more crucial impact after the March 2017 reform, as being below or above the age of 14 meant being confined into a transit zone or being exempted from such confinement.
 This was highly problematic given the non-accuracy of such assessments.[12]